Drug company's lawsuit could derail Nevada execution

 The psychologist diagnosed Dozier with anti-social personality disorder with narcissistic traits.

-There's a limit to how much artwork and exercise a person can do in prison, Dozier said in court hearings and letters to Clark County District Court Judge Jennifer Togliatti, the Las Vegas judge who postponed his execution.
+There's a limit to how much artwork and exercise a person can do in prison, Dozier said in court hearings and letters to Clark County District Judge Jennifer Togliatti, who postponed his execution last year.

-Togliatti presided over the 2007 trial in Nevada in which a jury decided Dozier should die for murder convictions in Arizona and Nevada in separate slayings of drug-trade associates, according to court records.
+Togliatti presided over the 2007 trial in which a Nevada jury decided Dozier should die for murder convictions in Arizona and Nevada in separate slayings of drug-trade associates, according to court records.

-In 2005, Dozier was sentenced to 22 years in prison for the shooting and mauling of 26-year-old Jasen Greene, whose body was found in 2002 in a shallow grave outside Phoenix.
-A witness there testified that Dozier used a sledgehammer to break Greene's limbs so the corpse would fit in a plastic tote that Dozier used to transport methamphetamine, equipment and chemicals.
+In 2005, Dozier was sentenced to 22 years in prison for shooting 26-year-old Jasen Greene, whose body was found in 2002 in a shallow grave outside Phoenix.
+A witness testified that Dozier used a sledgehammer to break Greene's limbs so the corpse would fit in a plastic tote that Dozier used to transport meth, equipment and chemicals.

-Dozier was sentenced to die for robbing, killing and dismembering 22-year-old Jeremiah Miller at a Las Vegas motel in 2002.
-Dozier also used names including Chad Wyatt.

-Dozier suspended any appeals of his conviction and sentence, which would make him one of about 10 percent of the 1,477 inmates who gave up appeals and were executed nationwide since 1977, according to the Death Penalty Information Center in Washington, D.C.
-Critics say he is seeking state-assisted suicide.
+Dozier suspended any appeals of his conviction and sentence, which would make him one of about 10 percent of the 1,477 inmates who gave up appeals and were executed nationwide since 1977, according to the Death Penalty Information Center.

-Dozier has not responded to messages through his lawyers to speak with The Associated Press.

-"Because Nevada is using a combination of drugs that no one has used before, there is a lot about its protocol that we don't know anything about," said Robert Dunham, death penalty center executive director.
+"Because Nevada is using a combination of drugs that no one has used before, there is a lot about its protocol that we don't know anything about," Dunham said.

-The midazolam is expected to render Dozier unconscious before he is injected with the powerful synthetic opioid fentanyl, which has been blamed for overdoses nationwide but has not been used in an execution.
-That will be followed by the muscle paralyzing drug cisatracurium.
+The midazolam is expected to render Dozier unconscious before he is injected with the fentanyl.
+That will be followed by the muscle paralyzing drug.

 Midazolam has been used with inconsistent results in states including Alabama, Arkansas, Arizona, Florida and Ohio.
 Dunham noted the 2014 executions of Dennis McGuire in Ohio and Joseph Rudolph Wood III in Arizona left both inmates gasping and snorting before they died.